wbandaramun/reinforcement-learning-assignment-1/README.md

 # Assignment 01

 In this assignment, there are two parts, each covering four types of multi-armed bandit algorithms.
-Therefore, there are two separate .ipynb notebook files—one for each part.
+Therefore, there are two separate .ipynb notebook files, one for each part.

 ## How to Run the Code